SQream/sqream_docs/reference/sql_data_types.rst

    1.0,2.0
    3.1415927,2.718281828459

-.. note:: Most clients control display precision of floating point numbers, and values may appear differently in some clients.
+.. note:: Most SQL clients control display precision of floating point numbers, and values may appear differently in some clients.

 Casts and conversions
 ^^^^^^^^^^^^^^^^^^^^^^^